KiandaBPM/docs/content/docs/platform/rules/tables/loop-table.md

 ## When to use

-This rule is often used when the same action must be performed for a multiple rows within a table.
+This rule is often used when the same action must be performed for multiple rows within a table.

 You can add this rule: